Pierre-Portfolio/Seoul-Bike-Sharing/README.md

 ---

-# ESILV - Python for data analysis - project 2022
+# ESILV - Seoul Bike Sharing

 - Steps 1 : Analyse the differents variables of a dataset in the context
 - Steps 2 : Show the link between the variables and the target with Jupyter